Even the healthiest body encounters challenges every now and then, and occasionally requires a course of antibiotics to treat an infection.

-So if you’re asking yourself, “How do I maintain a healthy immune system after antibiotics?” you’ve come to the right place.
+So if you are asking yourself, “How do I maintain a healthy immune system after antibiotics?” you have come to the right place.

-In this article, we’ll discuss how antibiotics impact your body (both positively and negatively) and share four ways to promote healthy immune function after antibiotics.
+In this article, we will discuss how antibiotics impact your body (both positively and negatively) and share four ways to promote healthy immune function after antibiotics.

 How Antibiotics Affect Your Body

 A healthy immune system helps fight off invasive bacteria that cause infections (bacterial infections).
 However, sometimes your body needs a little help.
 That’s where antibiotics come in.